tytydraco/yessleep/out/Im_breaking_my_government_NDA_to_tell_you_about_Plum_Island.md

 Each of the dead soldiers had the orders re-routed to Iraq and would officially be classified as killed in action by either an RPG, helicopter crash or of all the ironies you could imagine, a mine.
 That would explain the terrible conditions of their bodies.

-The one rat that got away eventually washed ashore on Long Island, you might remember it as the “Montauk Monster”, go ahead Google it, you’ll see images of it all over the internet.
+The rat that got away  washed ashore dead on Long Island, you might remember it as the “Montauk Monster”, go ahead Google it, you’ll see images of it all over the internet.

-The government was able to have biologists explain it away as a dead and decaying raccoon, but I know what it really was and now so do you.
+The government had their biologists explain it away as a dead and decaying raccoon, but I know what it really was and now so do you.

 I don’t expect this post will stay up long.
-If you are reading it copy and paste it and re-post it to other sites and Facebook, hell email it to whoever you want.
+If you're reading it copy and paste it and re-post it to other sites and Facebook, hell, email it to whoever you want.

 The truth is, as I type the last words of this – what should I call it?
 A recollection?
 Confession?